 We passed the interview, and we joined that company, the salary was 5000 INR per month, living in Chennai with 5000 rupees was indeed a tough task.
 But luckily, we were able to sustain that.
 After a year, I got a salary increment to 12,000 rupees per month, which was a great relief.
 Finally, I was starting to have a relaxed life.

 Joining in C# corner

-In the year of 2012, I came to know about the communities and how people are helping each other in our professional world.
+In the year 2012, I came to know about the communities and how people are helping each other in our professional world.
 I joined C# corner, which was my first step towards community contribution.
 As you all know starting things are pretty much easy, continuing is not.
 There was no participation’s from my end for another two years, I got buried in my office works.

 In Jan 2015, I was awarded as C# corner MVP, my first C# Corner MVP award.
-I was really happy and I was given a chance to be a part of C# Corner annual conference as a result.
+I was really happy that I was given a chance to be a part of the C# Corner annual conference as a result.
 That was the place where I got to know about the Microsoft MVP program.
 I had set my goal towards becoming a Microsoft MVP there.

 Effect of being a Microsoft MVP

 After my first Microsoft MVP award, the following days were fantastic, each day my inbox was filled with appreciation emails and congratulations from my colleagues and friends.
 Many thanks to my Employer Customer Analytics India, the motivations you have shown were much appreciable.
 My image was published on my company website.
 I felt proud when I saw that.
 That was cool, right?

 As an MVP, I was given the chance to be a part of Product Group Interaction (PGI) events organized by Microsoft.
 I met a lot of wonderful techie professionals, I learned a lot from them.
 I was recognized in the crowd, which was really new to me.
 And I enjoyed it, still enjoying it.
 It is a great feeling when people ask you for some suggestions or help, I really improved myself when giving suggestions or help.
 You will learn in that way a lot.